libriscv/rvscript/README.md

 cd riscv-gnu-toolchain
 git submodule update --depth 1 --init
 <install dependencies for GCC on your particular system here>
-./configure --prefix=$HOME/riscv --with-arch=rv64gc --with-abi=lp64d
+./configure --prefix=$HOME/riscv --with-arch=rv64g --with-abi=lp64d
 make -j8
 ```
 For 32-bit RISC-V the incantation becomes:
 ```
-./configure --prefix=$HOME/riscv --with-arch=rv32gc --with-abi=ilp32d
+./configure --prefix=$HOME/riscv --with-arch=rv32g --with-abi=ilp32d
 ```

 This compiler will be automatically used by the CMake script in the micro folder.
 Check out `micro/toolchain.cmake` for the details.

 It's technically possible to build without any system files at all, but you will need to provide some minimal C++ headers for convenience: All freestanding headers, functional, type_traits and whatever else you need yourself.
 I recommend just installing the whole thing and just not link against it.
 The barebones example in libriscv does this pretty well.
 Check out how it can build a custom environment in 4 different ways, including raw clang builds.
 Unfortunately, as mentioned above, if we can't even use std::string because there is no standard library, we might risk being hampered.
-Scripting is better when it's easy and straightforward.
+Scripting is better when it's easy and straightforward, and this repository tries to make things easy.

 ## Building script files